floramjp/life/README.md

 # lifx

 This is Flora Park's project using lifx.
-Given repo and authentication is substituted as "confidential" in this public source code.
 Github API is used for development and mclarkk/lifxlan is used for rainbow blinks.
 The repo contains the source code for manipulating the wifi-lightbulb (lifx) accordingly to different actions on the repo.

 *******************************************************************